Northwestern Syria offensive (April–June 2015): Syrian Army counter-offensive

 On 9 May, government forces advanced towards Jisr al-Shughur, in an attempt to break the siege of the 250 soldiers and family members (including high-ranking officers) at the National Hospital, and came within two kilometers of the hospital.
 They also reportedly captured Tal Hataab, near Frikka, amid 20 airstrikes in the region.

 On 10 May, the rebels launched a new assault on the National Hospital, after a second car bomb was detonated.
 Rebels managed to enter one of the hospital buildings during the assault, but their attack was repelled, while the Air Force conducted 33 airstrikes throughout the area, of which 22 were around the hospital.
 The Syrian Army advanced towards the town, but their push towards Jisr al-Shughur hospital was temporarily halted and the rebels managed to recapture three checkpoints, before they were pushed back again during the fighting that continued early into the next day.
 The clashes at the hospital and attacks on the relief column left 40 rebels and 32 soldiers dead.
 Elsewhere, the SAA captured Al-Mushayrafat and its hill (Tal Sheikh Al-Khataab), north of Frikka.
 At the same time, rebels took the Zeizun thermal plant in the al-Ghaab plain, after damaging several government vehicles.
 Later during the night, rebel forces were forced to retreat from the plant, but were still in control of the nearby village of Zeizun.
-The thermal plant sustained severe damage during the fighting.
+The thermal plant sustained severe damage during the fighting, according to one social media poster.

 On 11 May, clashes continued in and around the hospital and near the sugar plant, where rebels destroyed a tank and government forces recaptured two checkpoints.
 14 airstrikes struck rebel positions throughout the day.
 On the same day, around 20 rebels from the FSA's 101st Division were killed after a failed attack on the village of Kafr Najd, near Ariha.